Infineon/Code-Examples-for-ModusToolbox-Software/README.md

 See [KBA225201](https://community.cypress.com/docs/DOC-15968) for details on importing a code example into the ModusToolbox IDE or a third-party IDE.

-See the individual Mbed OS example repository for details on how to import each code example into the Mbed build system.
+See the individual Mbed OS or Amazon FreeRTOS example repository for details on how to import each code example into the Mbed or Amazon FreeRTOS build system respectively.
 Typically you'll find the precise command line in the readme file.

 | Repo | Description |
 | ----- | ----- |